pragmalang/pragma/README.md

 ```
 > Make sure to run this before running `sbt 'daemon/test'`.

-Running the daemon using `sbt 'daemon/run'` requires the following environment variables:
+Running the daemon using `sbt 'daemon/run'` requires the following environment variables to be exported:
 ```sh
 export DAEMON_HOSTNAME=localhost && \
 export DAEMON_PORT=9584 && \